LSEG-API-Samples/Tutorial.EikonAPI.Python.CompanyTearsheetEstimates/README.md

  ![alt text](https://github.com/TR-API-Samples/EikonScriptingProxy_CompanyTearsheetEstimates_Python/blob/master/EikonExcelSignIn.jpg "Eikon Excel Online")

-3. Next, from Thomson Reuters menu item, we choose Templates
+3. Next, from Thomson Reuters ribbon, we choose Templates

 ![alt text](https://github.com/TR-API-Samples/EikonScriptingProxy_CompanyTearsheetEstimates_Python/blob/master/EikonExcelTemplates.jpg "Eikon Excel Templates")

-And select from the Template Library first "Fundamentals" on the left, then "Company Tearsheet" on the right, then click "Open":
+Select from the Template Library "Fundamentals" on the left, then "Company Tearsheet" on the right, then click "Open":

  ![alt text](https://github.com/TR-API-Samples/EikonScriptingProxy_CompanyTearsheetEstimates_Python/blob/master/EikonExcelTearsheet.jpg "Eikon Excel Company Tearsheet")

-4. We are looking at the template, or example "Company Tearsheet".
-In this tutorial we will aim to replicate the data retrieval in Estimates parts of this example by using eikon scripting from python.
+4. We are looking at the example spreadsheet named "Company Tearsheet".
+In this tutorial we will aim to replicate the data retrieval in Estimates parts of this example by using Eikon API from Python.
 Let's start by clicking on the bottom tab "Company Tearsheet", while zeroing-in on the section "Estimates"

 ![alt text](https://github.com/TR-API-Samples/EikonScriptingProxy_CompanyTearsheetEstimates_Python/blob/master/EikonExcelTearsheetEstimatesMarked.jpg "Eikon Excel Company Tearsheet Estimates")

-5. Now we are ready for the most important of the steps in lookup, the actual lookup.
-As we click on one of the cells that contain the estimate functions, for example E24, in the Excel formula window we see the  function call that is required to pull this data:
+5. Now we are ready for the most important step in the lookup.
+As we click on one of the cells that contain functions retrieving estimates for the company, for example E24, in the Excel formula bar we see the function call that is required to pull this data:

  ![alt text](https://github.com/TR-API-Samples/EikonScriptingProxy_CompanyTearsheetEstimates_Python/blob/master/ExcelFunctionLookupMarked.jpg "Eikon Excel Function Lookup")

- For example, E24 conpains TR.RevenueHigh with parameters period being "FY1", scale equaling 6, and currency #1,  referring to "USD"
+ For example, E24 contains TR.RevenueHigh field name with parameters signifying forecast period of next year ("FY1"), scale of 6 or one million, and currency #1, referring to "USD".

  The repeated lookup will allow us to learn how Company Tearsheet example is built, down to every cell,  every function call complete with the required information.
-These details we are going to use to call the same  functions from python eikon.
+These details we are going to use to call the same  functions from Eikon Python library.

 6. While we are still looking at Eikon Excel, let's step aside from Company Tearsheet Estimates example, and consider a generic approach to discovering Eikon data content.
 We are are going to discuss using _Excel Formula Builder_.

- We click on an empty Excel cel and from ThomsonReuters menu we choose Build Formula:
+ We click on an empty Excel cel and from ThomsonReuters menu we choose "Build Formula":

  ![alt text](https://github.com/TR-API-Samples/EikonScriptingProxy_CompanyTearsheetEstimates_Python/blob/master/EikonExcelBuildFormulaMarked.jpg "Eikon Excel Build Formula")